 NOTE: Since you will be cutting across this seam, shorten your stitch length to help keep the stitching intact.
 We used 1.8mm.
 Also, you will have to slightly manipulate the positioning of the tube as you sew this seam; be sure to handle the fabric gently so it doesn’t stretch out of shape.

-- Press the seam open.
-You will have to rotate the tube as you press the seam.
+- Press the seam allowance open and flat.
+You will have to rotate the tube as you press the seam allowance.

 - With fabric scissors, cut along the marked line, starting at zero.